 Check out the competition in your area so you know what you’re up against.
 After all, the end goal is to get the best price you can for your house and knowing how other owners in your area are styling their homes can give you an advantage.
 If you’ve got the budget for it and really want to make your home stand out on the market, employ a specialist to style your home.
 This means you’ll have to remove 90 per cent of your belongings so the latest lounges, dining room settings and bedroom suites can be moved in to set the mood and make your home look like a luxurious haven.

-It may be worth creating a feature wall with a vibrant colour contrast and impressive artwork.
+It may be worth creating a feature wall with vibrant colour contrast and impressive artwork.
 A splendid touch, too, is to have soothing music playing while buyers view on open day.
-Not only will it make buyers feel at home, it will calm them and invite them to want to stay – the prelude to wanting to be in your home forever!
+Not only will it make buyers feel at home, but it will also calm them and invite them to want to stay – the prelude to wanting to be in your home forever!

 Keep the lights on inside so your home looks bright and airy if the sun is not shining through.
 And add lit lamps in corners to add a welcoming atmosphere – they’re a winner.